Teneo Developers

 When clicking on the little black triangle next to 'Restart', you can open a drop down where the option 'Reload Engine' can be selected.
 In contrast to 'Restart' which only ends active flows , 'Reload Engine' will reload the entire solution.
 This includes ending all active flows, but also re-setting global variables and scripted contexts.
 Optimize - Debug your bot in Try Out: reload-engine

-Sometimes Teneo detects that an engine reload is neccessary, for example, when you added or modified global variables, scripts, listeners or the trigger ordering.
+Sometimes Teneo detects that an engine reload is necessary, for example, when you added or modified global variables, scripts, listeners or the trigger ordering.
 In that case the option will be made directly available to you: Optimize - Debug your bot in Try Out: reload

 If you happen to see the message Model update in progress above the restart button you should wait for Model update completed to appear before actually testing.
 This assures that the current training data (including all modifications you might have made) are taken into account when trying inputs.
 It will look like this: